SpankChain/spankbank/Readme.md

 If stakers want to only partially extend their stake (e.g. extend only 50% of their stake by an additional month, not all of it) or to transfer some of their stake to a new address (e.g. for security reasons) they can do so by calling the `splitStake` function.

+If stakers want to close the SpankBank and be able to withdraw early (e.g. in case of catastrophic bug or planned upgrade), they can call the `voteToClose` function.
+If stakers accounting for more than 50% of the staked SPANK call `voteToClose` in the same period, the SpankBank will immediately transition to a "closed" state and allow stakers to withdraw early.

 ## Data Structures

 #### Global Constants